Orbitofrontal cortex: Visual discrimination test

-Iowa Gambling Task
+Iowa gambling task

-A simulation of real life decision-making, the Iowa gambling task is widely used in cognition and emotion research.
+A simulation of real-life decision-making, the Iowa gambling task is widely used in cognition and emotion research.
 Participants are presented with four virtual decks of cards on a computer screen.
 They are told that each time they choose a card they stand to win some game money.
 They are told that the aim of the game is to win as much money as possible.
 Every so often, however, when they choose a card they will lose some money.
-The task is meant to be opaque, that is, participants are not meant to consciously work out the rule, and they are supposed to choose cards based on their "gut reaction."
+The task is meant to be opaque.
+That is, participants are not meant to consciously work out the rule, and they are supposed to choose cards based on their "gut reaction."
 Two of the decks are "bad decks", which means that, over a long enough time, they will make a net loss; the other two decks are "good decks" and will make a net gain over time.

 Most healthy participants sample cards from each deck, and after about 40 or 50 selections are fairly good at sticking to the good decks.
 Patients with OFC dysfunction, however, continue to perseverate with the bad decks, sometimes even though they know that they are losing money overall.
-Concurrent measurement of galvanic skin response shows that healthy participants show a "stress" reaction to hovering over the bad decks after only 10 trials, long before conscious sensation that the decks are bad.
+Concurrent measurement of galvanic skin response shows that healthy participants show a "stress" reaction to hovering over the bad decks after only 10 trials, long before the conscious sensation that the decks are bad.
 By contrast, patients with OFC dysfunction never develop this physiological reaction to impending punishment.
 Bechara and his colleagues explain this in terms of the somatic marker hypothesis.
 The Iowa gambling task is currently being used by a number of research groups using fMRI to investigate which brain regions are activated by the task in healthy volunteers as well as clinical groups with conditions such as schizophrenia and obsessive compulsive disorder.

 The faux pas test is a series of vignettes recounting a social occasion during which someone said something that should not have been said, or an awkward occurrence.
 The participant's task is to identify what was said that was awkward, why it was awkward, how people would have felt in reaction to the faux pas and to a factual control question.
 Although first designed for use in people on the autism spectrum, the test is also sensitive to patients with OFC dysfunction, who cannot judge when something socially awkward has happened despite appearing to understand the story perfectly well.